Naval Reserve Armory

 Construction of the building cost a total of $500,000.
 It was dedicated on July 4, 1942, a "grim summer" point during the war, at a ceremony attended by honored guest Mrs. Peter Barber, whose three sons had been killed in the Japanese attack on Pearl Harbor.
 The armory was decommissioned after the war, but received renovation funding in 1946.
-It was disestablished in 1998.
+It was disestablished by the U.S. Navy in 1998 and transferred to the Seattle Department of Parks and Recreation in 2000.

 The property was added to the National Register of Historic Places (NRHP) on July 8, 2009; the listing was announced as the featured listing in the National Park Service's weekly list of July 17, 2009.
 As of that year, the building remained in good condition.

-In 2012, the armory underwent a major renovation, and became home to Seattle's Museum of History and Industry.
-It is situated in what is now the Lake Union Park at the south end of Lake Union, a lake which was connected to Puget Sound by the Lake Washington Ship Canal in 1917.
-Previously the site had been used by the Eastern Mill, a sawmill.
+After being forced to move from their Montlake site, the renovation of the armory into a museum for MOHAI was proposed.
+The building was leased out by the city government to community groups and event organizers before a deal with MOHAI was reached with the city in 2009.

+The $90 million renovation of the armory for MOHAI was partially funded by the Washington State Department of Transportation, which had acquired the Montlake site for highway construction, and private donations.
+It reopened on December 29, 2012.
+LMN Architects led the project, which was awarded LEED Platinum status for its sustainable features that maximize daylight use and recycled materials during construction.
+Lake Union Park was developed alongside the renovation project and connects the lakefront area to the growing South lake Union neighborhood.